darkdragn/lz4tools/README.rst

             ],
         )

-And thus ends the brief tutoral.
+And thus ends the brief tutorial.

 Notes
 -----

 Version :
     The first two digits of the version will always correspond with the version of lz4 that is included.
 Current version is r123, thus 1.2.
-The next  digit is correspond to milestone improvements.
+The next digit corresponds to milestone improvements.
 Example: Once lz4file supports write.
 The last digit will be slight improvements.
 Usually some contextual error, or syntax error.
 Perhaps even a quick fix for python3.4, since I don't use it often, if an issue is brought to my attention, I will provide a quick fix as quickly as possible.